CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

 Move cost is decreased by 100% of strength value
 * `flat_bonuses: [ { "stat": "movecost", "scaling-stat": "str", "scale": -1.0 } ]`

+Gain a bonus to accuracy based on your driving skill.
+Should probably only be used while in control of a vehicle:
+* `flat_bonuses: [ { "stat": "hit", "scaling-stat": "drive", "scale": 0.3 } ]`

 ### Place relevant items in the world and chargen